svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 This example code evaluates to `55`.

-With this example we conclude the walkthrough of some fundamental language constructs that can be used in lispBM programs.
+With this example we conclude the walk through of some fundamental language constructs that can be used in lispBM programs.
 From now on this text will be mostly about how these things are implemented.